Find Grad Schools

 10 Yearly Graduations

 The 13th most popular school in the country for biological science majors who are seeking their master's degree is The University of Texas at Dallas.
 Roughly 28,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
-The biological science program at The University of Texas at Dallas awarded 10 master's degrees during the 2020-2021 school year.
-Of these students, 60% were women and 70% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 10 people received their master's degree in biological science from UT Dallas.
+Of these students, 83% were women and 33% were members of underrepresented racial-ethnic groups.

 #15